Micromechanics of Materials

 In the video below, the material designer demo in Ansys is explained for about 3 minutes.

-Material Designer can calculate the temperature and elastic properties of a heterogeneous material such as that present in composite materials.
-To do this, the software defines a representative volume element (RVE) of the material microstructure. representative volume element is the smallest volume of matter that has the same characteristics of matter at the macro scale.
-In Material Designer, engineers can define RVE with any shape and dimensions.
+Ansys Material Designer can calculate the temperature and elastic properties of a heterogeneous material such as that present in composite materials.
+To do this, the software defines a representative volume element (RVE) of the material microstructure. representative volume element is the smallest volume of matter that has the same characteristics as material at the macro scale.
+In Ansys Material Designer, FE engineers can define RVE with any shape and dimensions.

-Using Material Designer, it is possible for engineers to analyze RVEs of any shape and size.
-Some of the predefined microstructures in Material Designer are listed below:
+Using Ansys Material Designer, it is possible for engineers to analyze RVEs of any shape and size.
+Some of the predefined microstructures in Ansys Material Designer are listed below:

 - Unidirectional Composites